 But this wasn’t my first attempt at starting my ministry in the way it is today.
 In 2014, I tried to become more vocal about the promptings of the Holy Spirit in my soul.
-Back then, I was in many situations where I strongly felt I needed to say or do something.
+Back then, I found myself in many situations where I strongly felt that I needed to say or do something.

 It reminded me of this part of the scriptures:

 “If I say, ‘I will not mention him, or speak any more in his name,’ there is in my heart as it were a burning fire shut up in my bones, and I am weary with holding it in, and I cannot.”